Discover MUA

 The extensive experience progressively gained through each clinical rotation, both cores and electives, combined with MUA’s oversight, prepares each student for board exams, USMLE Step II CK/CS, and ultimately successful placement into residency and success as a resident and a physician.

-Most important, MUA provides students with a comprehensive “Road to Residency” plan, which clearly identifies all steps required to gain a desirable residency position.
-MUA’s clinical faculty works individually with students to prepare them for each step of the process, helping them train for the Step II exams, identifying potential residency opportunities, and even conducting mock residency interviews.
+Most importantly, MUA provides students with a comprehensive “Road to Residency” plan, which clearly identifies all steps required to gain a desirable residency position.
+MUA’s clinical faculty works individually with students to prepare them for each step of the process, helping them train for the Step II exams, identify potential residency opportunities, and even conduct mock residency interviews.

-Our goal is to do everything possible to make sure MUA students get the training, development and support they need to get the residency they want, and ultimately to succeed as a practicing clinician.
+Our goal is to do everything possible to make sure MUA students get the training, development, and support they need to get the residency they want and ultimately succeed as a practicing clinician.

 Clinical Rotations